-The final meal taken on board the Endeavour after leaving Botany Bay was skate and warrigal greens, according to the diary of ship’s botanist Joseph Banks, although they weren’t warrigal greens then.
-That was the name given to them by veteran forager and wild food researcher, Peter Hardwick, almost 40 years ago.
-He is also the supplier of native foods such as lemon myrtle, riberries and aniseed myrtle for Harvest Cafe at Newrybar, south of Byron Bay, which continues to showcase distinctly hyper regional cuisine.
+The final meal taken on board the Endeavour after leaving Botany Bay was skate and warrigal greens, according to the diary of ship’s botanist Joseph Banks.
+However, at that time warrigal greens were not known as such—it was the name given to them by veteran forager and wild food researcher, Peter Hardwick, in the 1980s.

-For future food trends, experts in WA have been domesticating native vegetables which grow in sandy soil, which is unsuitable for growing grains or grazing.
-The vegetables, including both the youlk and kulyu, have long been cultivated by indigenous Australians and now chefs are starting to show interest in using them.
+For future food trends, experts in Western Australia have been domesticating native vegetables that grow in sandy soil otherwise unsuitable for grains or grazing.
+The vegetables, including youlk, a native radish, and kulyu, like a sweet potato, have long been cultivated by indigenous Australians and now chefs are starting to show interest in using them.

-In SA, growers Mike and Gayle Quarmby of Outback Pride have had such success with their domesticated indigenous plants that they have testimonials from top chefs, including Kylie Kwong, Simon Bryant and Peter Gilmore.
+In South Australia, growers Mike and Gayle Quarmby of Outback Pride have had such success with their domesticated indigenous plants that they supply 50 tonnes of native leaf each year to top chefs including Kylie Kwong, Mark Olive and Peter Gilmore.

-You’d be mad not to look in your own backyard for ingredients which will become your point of difference.
+You’d be mad not to look in your own backyard for ingredients that are bound to set your venue apart.